YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 In order to provide the function implementing the transaction logic with a parameter or parameters, :code:`tpfnparm` is passed to the glue routine, in turn be passed to the Go function called by the glue routine.
-As :code:`tpfnparm` is passed from Go to YottaDB and back to Go, the memory it references should be allocated using `Malloc()` to protect it from the Go garbage collector.
+Therefore, the memory :code:`tpfnparm` references must follow the rules for cgo and any structure pointed to by it cannot have pointers to memory allocated in Go, otherwise cgo will panic.
+Allocate memory using :code:`C.malloc()`.

 The :code:`BufferTArray` receiving the :code:`TpST()` method is a list of local variables whose values should be saved, and restored to their